 Sitting well behind the wheel is one of the pillars of good driving.
 We give you the keys to correctly position the car seat and drive safe.
 Sitting down to drive is not the same as sitting on the armchair to watch television or in a bar to have a coffee.
 In all cases, we sit down, but each situation requires the posture to be the most appropriate.
+Nutmeg Senior Rides is a non-profit organization that understands the importance of making a difference in society by helping others in Connecticut.

 Sitting well behind the wheel is one of the pillars of good driving.
 When we sit at home, one of the priority factors is to feel comfortable.
 To delay fatigue at the wheel as much as possible is not the only thing we must take into account.
 The distances from the legs to the pedals and the hands to the wheel must be adequate to operate all the controls quickly and effectively.